mcornelio/synapse/README.md

 ###Servers
 Synapse applications can export their spreadsheets by acting as a server.
+Synpase supports various protocols.
+The simplest to use is the "RPC" (Remote Procedure Call) protocol.
-To do this, use the synapse_server function and specify a port number.
+To do this using RPC, use the synapse.rpc.server function and specify a port number.

-    sc> synapse_server(2500)
+    sc> synapse.rpc.server(2500)

 Please note, formulas and guards can only be defined on the server side spreadsheet.
 That is, you may only define formulas and guards for the spreadsheet